 Departure on your own after breakfast or extension of the tour upon request

-Nights are spent in nice 3-star hotels, agriturismi* or comfortable B&Bs.
-All rooms have en-suite facilities.
+The accommodation is in nice 3-star hotels, agriturismi* and comfortable B&Bs.
+All rooms are private and with en-suite facilities.

 *What is an agriturismo?
 A combination of the words for “agriculture” and “tourism” in Italian — It is a farm-stay, but it’s also much, much more.
 Typically, an agriturismo is an independently-owned farm that the owners have decided to use partially for accommodation purposes, in a way similar to English or American bed and breakfasts.
 One of the best parts of staying in a traditional agriturismo?
 The food.
 An Italian agriturismo will usually serve guests food that was prepared from raw materials – vegetables, fruit, eggs, meat, and often wine and olive oil – produced on the farm or from other local merchants.